Katze Blut im Stuhl

 Red blood in the stool (hematochezia)

-Light to dark red spots in your cat’s stool indicate a Injury to the lower digestive tract your cat – for example in the small intestine or large intestine.
+Light to dark red spots in your cat’s stool indicate a injury to the lower digestive tract Your cat – for example, in the small intestine or large intestine.
 Because: Due to the proximity of the excretion, the blood usually retains its characteristic red color.
 For the blood, therefore, Injuries and diseases of the intestine Such as bacterial infections, parasites such as worms or Giardia, problems with nutrition and digestion or even a tumor disease may be responsible.

 Black stool (melena)

 Very darker to black colored, tarry stool is a sign of blood coming from the upper digestive tract – for example, from the esophagus or the stomach.
 The contact of the blood with the stomach acid and numerous bacteria in the gastrointestinal tract gives the stool a black color.
 It often also appears shiny and smells very unpleasant .
-This can be caused by injuries or diseases in the area of the Stomach and other internal organs However, certain medications, such as those containing activated charcoal, or food that contains a lot of meat, blood and iron, can also cause the cat's feces to turn black.
+This can be caused by injuries or diseases in the area of the stomach and other internal organs However, certain medications, such as those containing activated charcoal, or food that contains a lot of meat, blood and iron, can sometimes cause the cat's feces to turn black.
 In any case, it is advisable to have the cat examined by a vet to determine the cause.

-Occult blood in stool
+Occult blood in the stool

 Occult blood in the stool is that which is visible to the observer with not visible to the naked eye It also occurs in connection with diseases or injuries in the gastrointestinal tract.
 In this case, it is difficult for you as a cat owner to recognize the problem.
 Therefore, you should always keep an eye on your cat's bowel movements and be alert to any irregularities.
-These can, for example, be Change in smell , the consistency or frequency of faeces include.
+These can, for example, be a change in smell , the consistency or frequency of feces include.

-You can also find out how often cats usually use the litter box and what constitutes healthy feces in our article on frequent defecation in cats Due to the blood loss that is often undetected for a long time, occult blood in the stool can also lead to general weakness and dangerous anemia come.
-Regular Check-up examinations at the vet including a stool sample are therefore very important.
+You can also find out how often cats usually use the litter box and what constitutes healthy feces in our article on frequent defecation in cats Due to the often long undetected blood loss, occult blood in the stool can also lead to general weakness and dangerous anemia come.
+Regular check-up examinations at the vet including a stool sample are therefore very important.

 In order to detect blood in the stool or other health problems in your cat's digestive tract at an early stage, you should also be aware of the following common accompanying symptoms.